Shopner Thikana: Plot

-The rich Sumon and poor Sumi Chowdhury are two class friends from childhood, and immediately fall in love.
-Farha, his other childhood friend and the only daughter of his father's affluent friend and co-partner also loves Sumon but Sumon thinks of her as just a friend.
-Sumon's parents and Farha's father fix their marriage which excites her more.
-Sumon immediately rejects it because he loves Sumi.
-When he tells Farha this, she becomes very heartbroken and jealous and vows to break them up.
-However, this further complicates the love triangle to the point that Sumon loses his memory in an accident by Farha's father's goons.
-Sumon's mother then dies of shock because of his memory loss.
-On their wedding day, Farha commits suicide in front of him, Sumi and her father because she regrets trapping Sumon in their fake love marriage and losing him as a result.
+Sumon is wealthy, whereas Sumi Chowdhury is poor.
+Despite this, they are childhood friends who immediately fall in love.
+Farha, Sumon's other childhood friend and the daughter of his father's wealthy friend and business partner, also loves him, but he only sees her as a friend.
+Sumon's parents and Farha's father arrange their marriage, much to Farha's delight.
+However, Sumon immediately rejects the idea because he loves Sumi.
+When Farha finds out, she is heartbroken and jealous, vowing to break them up.
+This further complicates the love triangle.
+Then, in an accident caused by henchmen working for Farha's father, Sumon loses his memory.
+Sumon's mother dies of shock upon learning of his memory loss.
+On the day of the arranged wedding, Farha commits suicide in front of Sumon, Sumi and her father because she regrets forcing Sumon into the marriage and losing him as a result.